-- commitment to reconciliation and an overall political settlement which commands the support of both unionists and nationalists and is endorsed by the people of Northern Ireland in a referendum; - rejection of violence, or the threat of violence, for political ends and determination to take effective measures to end paramilitary violence; - undertaking to govern Northern Ireland with rigorous impartiality and with full respect for the rights of all citizens, reflecting the principles of parity of esteem and just and equal treatment for the identity, ethos and aspirations of both communities.

-3. The Government believes the current talks process offers the best prospect for achieving an overall political settlement and a lasting peace.
+THEN USED IN YOUR - commitment to reconciliation and an overall political settlement which commands the support of both unionists and nationalists and is endorsed by the people of Northern Ireland in a referendum; - rejection of violence, or the threat of violence, for political ends and determination to take effective measures to end paramilitary violence; - undertaking to govern Northern Ireland with rigorous impartiality and with full respect for the rights of all citizens, reflecting the principles of parity of esteem and just and equal treatment for the identity, ethos and aspirations of both communities. - 3.
+The Government believes the current talks process offers the best prospect for achieving an overall political settlement and a lasting peace.
 It will work to secure early substantive progress in political negotiations.
 It wants Sinn Féin to join the other participants in these negotiations.
-But that is only possible on the basis of the Northern Ireland (Entry to Negotiations, Etc) Act 1996 and paragraphs 8 and 9 of the "Ground Rules for Substantive All-Party Negotiations" (Cm 3232):
+But that is only possible on the basis required by the Northern Ireland (Entry to Negotiations, Etc) Act 1996 and set out in paragraphs 8 and 9 of the "Ground Rules for Substantive All-Party Negotiations" (Cm 3232):